zoriya/Kyoo/INSTALLING.md

 To uninstall Kyoo, you need to open a terminal in the configuration's directory and run `docker-compose down`.
 This will stop Kyoo's services.
 You can then remove the configuration files.

+# Hardware Acceleration

+## Nvidia

+To enable nvidia hardware acceleration, first install necessary drivers on your system.

+Then, install the [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html), you can simply follow the instructions on the official webpage or your distribution wiki.

+To test if everything works, you can run `sudo docker run --rm --gpus all ubuntu nvidia-smi`.
+If your version of docker is older, you might need to add `--runtime nvidia` like so: `sudo docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi`

+After that, you can now use `docker compose --profile nvidia up -d` to start kyoo with nvidia hardware acceleration.